 Fireman's Lift Control If a fire breaks out in your block and the Fire Brigade are called it is likely that the electricity to the block will be switched off when they arrive.
 This means that the lift will not be operational.
 It is imperative that residents do not use the lift when they are aware of a fire as they may become trapped in the lift.
 The Fire Brigade however can control the lift for their own fire fighting purposes by using the control switch that you will find adjacent to the lift doors.
 REMEMBER - NEVER USE THE LIFT IF YOU ARE AWARE OF A FIRE.
-FIRE CONTROL ------------------------ --- -----------------
+Image: Control ------------------------ --- ---------------- --

 Fire Exit Signs & Fire Action Notices Fire Exit Signs are designed to identify the means of escape in the event of a fire.
 These have been strategically positioned throughout the common areas of your block to identify the direction of travel in the event of a fire.
 Fire Action Notices are designed to inform the occupants of the block what to do in the event of a fire.
-These have been Image: A state of the state of
+These have been a fire.
+These have been strategically positioned throughout the common areas of the block.
+Constraints and a second